FreeProving/free-compiler/CONTRIBUTING.md

 ### Reporting Bugs

 Bugs are tracked as [issues on GitHub][freec/issues].
-If you found a bug, first **make sure that the bug hasn't been reported yet** and that you can reproduce the bug in the latest version of the compiler.
+If you found a bug, first **make sure that the bug hasn't been reported yet** (see [Bugs][freec/labels/bug]) and that you can reproduce the bug in the latest version of the compiler.
-If the problem persists in the latest version and you cannot find a related bug report, create a new issue and provide as much of the following information as possible by filling out the bug report template.
+If the problem persists in the latest version and you cannot find a related bug report, create a new issue and provide as much of the following information as possible by filling out the *bug report* template.

  - Explain the problem and include additional details to help maintainers and members of the FreeProving project to reproduce the problem.

     + **Use a clear and descriptive title** for the issue to identify the problem.
-    + **Describe the exact steps to reproduce the problem** in as many detail as possible.
+    + **Describe the exact steps to reproduce the problem** in as much detail as possible.
       When listing steps, don't just say what you did, but explain how you did it.
     + **Provide specific examples to demonstrate the steps.**
       Try to find a minimal example that still shows the problematic behavior.